-- The material will start introductory and then build up to cover more-advanced topics. - We'll meet Tuesdays and Thursdays, 11:00am 12:00pm, online, for seven weeks. - The week of June 29 July 3 there will be no classes. - All classes will be recorded, and the lecture material made available. - There will be 3 assignments, which will be due the week after they are assigned.
-The first will be assigned in the second week. - This class qualifies for 18 credits toward a SciNet Data Science Certificate.
+- The material will start introductory and then build up to cover more-advanced topics. - We'll meet Tuesdays and Thursdays, 11:00am 12:00pm, in the SciNet teaching room, for six weeks.
+There will be no classes May 30 and June 1. - All classes will be recorded, and the lecture material made available. - There will be 3 assignments, which will be due the week after they are assigned.
+The first will be assigned in the second week. - This class qualifies for 16 credits toward a SciNet Data Science Certificate.